 3 2 Updated s.
-1.1 document provides directive for failure to act in good faith with relevant stakeholders Previous document makes no mention of what to do in case of failure to act in good faith with relevant stakeholders.
-1.1 Each academic year, the Office of the Vice-President (ExternalAffairs) an internal document with the contact information of all relevant Indigenous Stakeholders, including University units, student groups, external organizat individuals and local community groups.
-The SSMU will act in good faith will Stakeholders based on First Refusal Rights and only refer students to them explicit permission.
-This document shall serve to facilitate consultation and updated on an annual basie.
-In the event where SSMU has been found not good faith with these Stakeholders, SSMU will consult with these Stakeholders, of action to make amends for its failure to do so.
+1.1 document provides directive for failure to act in good faith with relevant stakeholders Previous document makes no mention of what to do in case of failure to act in good faith with relevant 1.1 Each academic year, the Office of the Vice-President (ExternalAffairs) an internal document with the contact information of all relevant Indigenous Stakeholders, including University units, student groups, external organizatindividuals and local community groups.
+The SSMU will act in good faith with Stakeholders based on First Refusal Rights and only refer students to then explicit permission.
+This document shall serve to facilitate consultation and updated on an annual basis.
+In the event where SSMU has been found not good faith with these Stakeholders, SSMU will consult with these Stakeholders, amends for its failure to do so Startonordors good faith with these Stakeholders, SSMU will consult with these Stakeholders, determine the best course of action to make amends for its failure to do so